Difference Tone Training

 Titchener's Training, Part Two

 Hopefully, you heard a difference tone in g3+b3 above.
 Now listen again to the stimulus and then to 1A, 1B, and 1C.
 Determine which of these tones is identical to the difference tone.
 You may play the stimulus and the options several times if necessary.
 After you have settled on a choice, compare it with g1 to verify.
 (Appendix C also contains the answer, but looking there risks spoiling the training by revealing the correct responses to questions you have not yet tried.)
 (If your browser brings up separate windows for each sound file, you may wish to place the windows next to each other so that you can move quickly between the sounds presented, thereby minimizing tonal memory requirements.
-Close the windows for each tone once you move on to the next part of the training.)
+Close the windows once you move on to the next part of the training.)

 If you have chosen incorrectly, listen to the tones and intervals again until you feel that you can properly identify the pitch of the difference tone.
 Proceed to (2) either when you are confident that you can identify the pitch of the difference tone or when you judge that further effort would be of little use.